w3c/wai-presentations2all/content/index.md

 ---

-**Do you remember a time when people around you broke out in laughter, but you didn't hear the joke? <br>
-Be careful not to leave out information for some people in your audience.
-For example, if you say "you can read it on the slide", you are probably excluding people who cannot see the slide.**

 {::nomarkdown}
-{% include box.html type="start" h="2" title="Summary" class="full" %}
+{% include box.html type="start" class="full" %}
 {:/}

+Do you remember a time when people around you broke out in laughter, but you didn't hear the joke? <br>
+Be careful not to leave out information for some people in your audience.
+For example, if you say "you can read it on the slide", you are probably excluding people who cannot see the slide.

-This page helps you make your presentations, meetings, conferences, and training more accessible to everyone, particularly people with disabilities. **It focuses on in-person events and indicates overlapping issues with remote and hybrid events.**
+This page helps you avoid excluding people with disabilities.

 {::nomarkdown}
 {% include box.html type="end" %}